 Properly formatting the data in a spreadsheet can go a long way towards helping your readers understand that data.
-Excel 2013 offers a number of different formatting options for numbers, including one that will display your numbers with a percentage symbol after them.
+Supportyourtech.com shows one way that formatting a page for printing can make your data look better.
+But Excel 2013 also offers a number of different formatting options for numbers, including one that will display your numbers with a percentage symbol after them.

 But that percentage symbol is not actually a character contained in the cell, so it might be confusing if you are trying to delete it.
 Our guide below will show you how to remove unwanted percentages from cells in your Excel 2013 spreadsheet by switching the numerical formatting for those cells to a different option.

 Here is how to remove the percentage symbol from a cell in an Excel 2013 spreadsheet –

 - Select the cell(s) containing the percentage symbol(s) that you want to remove.

 - Right-click one of the selected cells, then click the Format Cells option.

 - Select the type of formatting that you would rather use, then click the OK button.